koji-kojiro/igcc/README.md

 **Limitations**
 - do not support C preprocessor directives
 - getting user input in C does not work correctly

-The above limitations are caused by igcc to evaluate all input history every time.
+- multiple lines are not allowe as input

 ## Requirements
 - Bourne-again shell (bash) > 4.2